 Our Conclusion

-Most moving companies can transport your most essential belongings, such as your furniture, electronics, clothing, appliances, and more.
-However, they can refuse to move certain items that pose safety risks, such as pressurized canisters, flammable materials, corrosive liquids (including bleach and ammonia), plants, animals, and more.
+Most moving companies can transport your essential belongings, such as your furniture, electronics, clothing, appliances, and more.
+However, they may refuse to move certain items that pose safety risks, such as pressurized canisters, flammable materials, corrosive liquids (including bleach and ammonia), plants, animals, and more.

 The best way to know what your moving company won’t move is to ask before you book.
 That way, you’ll have ample time to arrange alternate transportation for these items, dispose of them, or donate them to local charities.